timm/sinless/README.md

 Projects will be determined by student background: skilled programmers will build AI tools that make better ethical choice; other students will do extensive case studies in ethics and software engineering.

 ## lecture1: u r, u should, u can

+this subject is about an unproven idea, based on proven technology taht very few people know about

+if i get this right, i will, at most, show you a new kind of AI, one where humans and AI can team up and one can audit, critique and improve the other.

+at the very least you'll become expert at AI programming and gain a sophisticate understanding of issues relating to ethics and ai

+no exam, no mid-term

+8 one-week homeworks
+one month-long project where you build an argument environment where humans can dispute and change the decision from an AI

+finally, two small reports :

+1. is ethics just an algorthmic issue?
+2. design a syllabus for this subject.

+report 1 due anytime after 1 month in. report2 due at end of terms

 ur invoved in ethical decions,  perputating certain curent  social structures, dismepowering certain groups. u have for years. nobel change within change. facebook etc.